truchas/truchas-tpl/README.md

 * Version 2.15.1 or newer is required.
 Note that numerical differences in different versions may produce enough variation in the output to cause some regression tests to report failures.

+#### Portage
+* We currently use version 2.2.3 (with a small patch to work around an Intel 19.1 bug).
+The Portage API is unstable, so other versions are unlikely to work.